MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debug-universal-drivers---step-by-step-lab--echo-kernel-mode-.md

     In Visual Studio, click **Build** &gt; **Build Solution**.

-    If all goes well, the build windows will display a message indicating that the build for all three projects succeeded.
+    If all goes well, the build windows should display a message indicating that the build for all three projects succeeded.

 7.  **Locate the built driver files**